✏️ Updated on 2nd September 2022

 - You will always have a surfboard to ride when you reach the beach

-- You can purchase the exact surfboard type, look and feel you want
+- You can purchase the exact surfboard you want

-- You’ll no longer have the hassle of sorting out a rental every time you want to go to the beach
+- No more hassle of sorting out a rental every time you want to go to the beach

-- If you look after your board it can fetch a good resale value
+- If you look after your surfboards can fetch a good resale value

 - Requires storage space at home when its not being used